drseg/swift-fsm/README.md

 let _ = "\(i)\(s)" // "11"
 ```

-**Warning**: where forward operations are available on the wrapped type, be aware that this will crash if you attempt to access a value on a `.any` instance (as there is no instance of the wrapped type). `.any` should only appear inside a define statement - there are no circumstances in which it would be useful or meaningful to pass such an event with `FSMValue.any` to `handleEvent`.
+**Warning**: where forward operations are available on the wrapped type, be aware that this will crash if you attempt to access a value on a `.any` instance (much like force unwrapping a nil optional - in this sense, `.any` is a null value). `.any` should therefore only appear inside a define statement - there are no circumstances in which it would be useful or meaningful to pass such an event with `FSMValue.any` to `handleEvent`.

 Equally, you should always unwrap `FSMValue<T>` instances before continuing - indeed, all convenience methods that return a value return an instance of `T` and *not* of `FSMValue<T>`.

-Comparing or hashing `FSMValue` instances is not recommended - they are specialised DTOs used by the FSM and should not escape.
+Comparing or hashing `FSMValue` instances is _not_ recommended - they are specialised DTOs used by the FSM and should not escape this context.

 ### Limitations of `@resultBuilder` Implementation